Layla Baalbaki: Early life and education

-Born to a traditional Shiite Muslim family in 1936, Layla Balabakki grew up in Beirut.
+Born to a traditional Shiite Muslim family in 1936, Balabakki grew up in Beirut.
 Throughout her adolescence, Balabakki quickly understood that female education was not valued.
 Despite this obstacle, she pursued higher education at the Beirut Jesuit University where she studied literature.
 On the side, Balabakki worked as a secretary in Lebanese Parliament.
 Even though Balabakki eventually left university for this job, the experience enabled her to awaken a political perspective and form her own ideas about the government's role in shaping a social culture that subjugated Arab women.
 Balabakki left Parliament to pursue a one-year scholarship in Europe, an experience which would later inform her ideas about freedom and expression.

 Notable works

-In 1958, Layla Balabakki published her first book, I Live when she was 22 years old.
+In 1958, Balabakki published her first book, I Live when she was 22 years old.
 The protagonist, Lina Fayyad, presents a powerful first-person narrative that exhibits an acute awareness of the self and realism.
 In the wake of World War II, Lina is a bold Lebanese woman who rejects societal influences.
 Openly rebelling against her father and the bourgeois class, Lina aggressively seeks liberation from her feminine identity.
 She finds refuge in the writings of Sartre, exposing herself to Western literature and existentialist thought.
 Despite her family's objections, Lina goes to work and to university, where she meets and falls in love with Baha, a communist.
 However, Lina's intellectual ideals do not translate into her reality.
 In spite of her protests, Lina continues to be subject to societal expectations and eventually returns home, dejected.
 Through Lina's experiences, Balabakki illustrates an internal feminist experience that conflicts with external social culture.
 This theme continues through Balabakki's second novel, al-Aliha al-mamsukha (The Gods Deformed) (1960).
 Its heroine, Mira, at one point exclaims, "I've had it up to here with fathers, if he weren't dead, I'd wish he were."
 Quotes like these suggest that the oppressive nature of the father figure and patriarchal society function to inhibit and inspire feminist rebellion.